Outlook for 2021

 Yes.
 You must submit your slide deck as a PDF to firstname.lastname@example.org at least one day ahead of your defence.
-Graduate Studies will ensure your remote participants have a copy in case their videoconference link fails.
+Graduate Studies will ensure that the Examination Committee have a copy in case their videoconference link fails.

 What equipment do I need to defend my thesis remotely?

-You will require a computer with a webcam for the videoconference and a phone for the teleconference.
-Ideally, you will use a landline phone with a handsfree option.
+You will require a computer with a webcam and a microphone.
+You will use a landline or cellphone in case of disconnection.
 If you need to use a cellphone, it should be plugged in to a power source during your defence to ensure it maintains power for up to 3 hours.

 Will the external examiner and my examining committee ask the same questions remotely as they would on-site?

-Will theses defences for masters students follow the same procedures as PhD theses defences?
+Will thesis defences for master's students follow the same procedures as PhD theses defences?

-At the master’s level, theses defences are the responsibility of your academic unit.
+At the master’s level, thesis defences are the responsibility of your academic unit.
 Please contact your department for information on how your defence will proceed.
-Following Canada’s and Nova Scotia’s guidelines for social distancing, we anticipate that all theses defences will be conducted remotely.

-I will begin my program at Dalhousie in May through remote learning from outside of Canada.
+I will begin my program at Dalhousie through remote learning from outside of Canada.
 Will I be able to access my scholarship?

 Yes, if you have determined that you will be able to take your courses online or have established how you will pursue your research with your supervisor, you will be able to access your scholarship.
 We are unable to direct deposit a payment to a bank account outside of Canada.
+Payments to students who do not have a valid Canadian bank account will be made by cheque.
 Please contact email@example.com to discuss alternatives.

-Will I still receive my monthly scholarship stipend?
+Will I receive my monthly scholarship stipend despite working remotely?

 Yes, payments will continue.
 Graduate Funding payments are being processed through the Graduate Funding Payment System by the Faculty of Graduate Studies, Student Accounts and Payroll.
 Please direct any inquiries or concerns regarding funding payments to firstname.lastname@example.org.